zquestz/omniauth-google-oauth2/README.md

 * `hd`: (Optional) Limit sign-in to a particular Google Apps hosted domain.
 This can be simply string `'domain.com'` or an array `%w(domain.com domain.co)`.
 More information at: https://developers.google.com/accounts/docs/OpenIDConnect#hd-param

 * `jwt_leeway`: Number of seconds passed to the JWT library as leeway.
 Defaults to 60 seconds.
-Note this only works if you use jwt 2.1, as the leeway option was removed in later versions.

 * `skip_jwt`: Skip JWT processing.
 This is for users who are seeing JWT decoding errors with the `iat` field.
 Always try adjusting the leeway before disabling JWT processing.

 * `login_hint`: When your app knows which user it is trying to authenticate, it can provide this parameter as a hint to the authentication server.
 Passing this hint suppresses the account chooser and either pre-fill the email box on the sign-in form, or select the proper session (if the user is using multiple sign-in), which can help you avoid problems that occur if your app logs in the wrong user account.
-The value can be either an email address or the sub string, which is equivalent to the user's Google+ ID.
+The value can be either an email address or the `sub` string (the user's unique Google ID).

 * `include_granted_scopes`: If this is provided with the value true, and the authorization request is granted, the authorization will include any previous authorizations granted to this user/application combination for other scopes.
 See Google's [Incremental Authorization](https://developers.google.com/accounts/docs/OAuth2WebServer#incrementalAuth) for additional details.